 Leasing an office space is a big step and can take up a significant amount of your budget.
 Take the time to negotiate your office lease before you sign a contract.

 When it comes to renting space for your business you are unlikely to be able to achieve a change in the advertised price.
 This is because reducing the cost of leasing the building will be interpreted as a reduction in the value of the landlord’s asset.

 Instead of trying to negotiate your office lease for a lower cost, you can instead discuss incentives with the building owner.
 Even in a landlord’s market, there are factors you can leverage when negotiating your office lease.
 This may not affect the monthly leasing fee but will help you reduce the overall expenses.

 Here are a few tips to help you can negotiate your office lease:

 Request rent free periods

-When there is a glut of vacant commercial properties, you may be able to negotiate six months, twelve months or even a longer rent free period.
+When there is a glut of vacant properties, you may be able to negotiate six months, twelve months or even a longer rent free period.
 This allows the owner to keep the monthly rent steady but will reduce the average you pay over the duration of your tenancy.

 Offer a longer tenancy period

 To be the successful applicant or to be able to increase rental incentives, try to negotiate for a longer lease .
 (So long as you are confident you will be able to cover the costs on an ongoing basis).